strapi/documentation/docusaurus/docs/user-docs/content-manager/reviewing-content.md

 1. Access the edit view of your content-type.
 2. In the Information box, click on the *Review stage* drop-down list.
 3. Choose the new review stage of your entry.
+It is automatically saved.

 ![Review Stage dropdown](/img/assets/content-manager/review-stage-dropdown.png)